 Windows Server 2008 – Time is Almost Up!

 If you run SQL or Windows Server 2008 instances in your environment, time is running out.
 Six Degrees can help you address this urgent need, and will support you irrespective of your choice from the options outlined above.

-If you’re wondering what’s next for your Windows Server 2008 instances, get in touch with us.
+If you’re wondering what’s next for your Windows Server 2008 instances.
 Our experts will give you all the guidance and support you need.